+Beyond Boundaries

+В

-Beyond Boundaries Democracy and Education (Ch -Thinking in Education)-John Dewey, Emereo Publ.
-Pedagogy of the Oppressed (Critical Pedagogy), Paulo Freire, Bloomsbury.
-A Brief History of Time- Stephen Hawking, Random House. В Fall of a Sparrow- Salim Ali,Oxford.
-Education and world peace.
-In Social responsibility, (Krishnamurti, J.) Krishnamurti Foundation.
-National Curriculum Framework on School Education - 2005, NCERT RTE Act, 2009.
-Transaction Mode A response-based approach will be followed where students are regarded as active meaning makers whose personal experience will be tapped for the interpretation of the text.
+Transaction EducatKrishnaNationRTE Ac amurti Foun al Curriculu t, 2009. world pea dation. m Framewo cford. ce.
+In Social responsibility, (Krishnamurti, J.) ork on School Education - 2005, NCERT e followed where students are regarded as active

+Mode

+meaning makers whose personal experience will be tapped for the interpretation of the text.
 Students as readers and writers will participate in the constructive reading- writing process.
 Seminars and open forums will accompany the discussion of texts.

+Mode of Practical

+examination C A MODE ECE

+Weightage MIE

+Distribution Suggested - Developed at the Charles Code Advantage D. C.

-Mode of examination Practical Weightage Distribution CA MTE ETE 40% - 60% Suggested Readings 1- How I Taught My Grandmother to Read and other Stories- Sudha Murthy-Puffin.
-Books, 2004 2- Tales from the Indian Jungle-Kenneth Anderson- Rupa & Co.2001 3- Tales of the Open Road- Ruskin Bond- PenguinUK-2006 4- Encounters with Animals- Gerald Durrell-Penguin 2012 5- The Diary of a Young Girl: Anne Frank, Random House.
+Readings CA MTE ETE 40% - 60% 1- How I Taught My Grandmother to Read and other Stories- Sudha Murthy-Puffin.
+Books, 2004 2- Tales from the Indian Jungle-Kenneth Anderson- Rupa& Co.2001 3- Tales of the Open Road- Ruskin Bond- PenguinUK-2006 4- Encounters with Animals- Gerald Durrell-Penguin 2012 5- The Diary of a Young Girl: Anne Frank, Random House.
 6- The man who planted trees- Jean Giono, Chelsea Green Pub.
 7- 'I have a Dream 'Texts of speech delivered on Aug 28, 1963-Martin Luther King (Text and You tube version available.)
 6- The man who planted trees- Jean Giono, Chelsea Green Pub.
 7- 'I have a Dream 'Texts of speech delivered on Aug 28, 1963-Martin Luther King (Text and You tube version available.)
 8- The Elephant, the Tiger and the Cell phone- Shashi Tharoor, Penguin, India.
 9- Nine Lives- In Search of the Sacred in Modern India- William Dalrymple, Bloomsbury, London.
 10- Running in the Family- Michael Ontage, Bloomsbury, London.
+8- The Elephant, the Tiger and the Cell phone- Shashi Tharoor, Penguin, India.
 9- Nine Lives- In Search of the Sacred in Modern India- William Dalrymple, Bloomsbury, London.
+10- Running in the Family- Michael Ontage, Bloomsbury, London.
+10- Running in the Family- Michael Ontage, Bloomsbury, London.
+11-Interpretor of Maladies - (Title Story) - JhumpaLahari, Mariner Books

-Other References Medium of education (The selected works of Gandhi- Vol.6), NavajeevanPublication.
-Democracy and Education (Ch -Thinking in Education)-John Dewey, EmereoPubl.
-Pedagogy of the Oppressed (Critical Pedagogy), Paulo Freire, Bloomsbury.
-A Brief History of Time- Stephen Hawking, RandomHouse.
-Fall of a Sparrow- Salim Ali, Oxford.
-Education and world peace.
-In Social responsibility, (Krishnamurti, J.) Krishnamurti Foundation.
-National curriculum framework - 2005, NCERT RTE Act, 2009.
+Other References Navi 2- Demod ajeevanPub cation (The selected works of Gandhi- Vol.6), lication. ducation (Ch -Thinking in Education)-John Dewey,

+3- Pedagogy of the Oppressed (Critical Pedagogy), Paul О Freire,Bloomsbury.

+- 4- A Brief History of Time- Stephen Hawking, RandomHouse. - 4-Fall of a Sparrow- Salim Ali, Oxford. - 5- Education and world peace.
+In Social responsibility, (Krishnamurti, J.) Krishnamurti Foundation. - 6- National curriculum framework 2005, NCERT - 7- RTE Act,2009.